 In the Cubs system

 When no US team signed Cabrera for 1997, the 24-year-old first baseman went to the Mexican League and hit .314/~.352/.585 with 23 HR, 84 RBI and just 17 walks for the Minatitlan Potros and Mexico City Tigers.
 He tied for second in the loop in long balls, two behind leader Ty Gainey.
-In the post-season he was even better, leading the Tigers to the title with a .482 average, five homers and 23 RBI in 14 games.
-In 1997-1998, Cabrera was the Venezuelan League's MVP after a .322 winter (third in the league), 31 runs, 35 RBI, 16 doubles (the most) and 8 homers (a 3-way tie for the lead with Magglio Ordonez and Luis Raven) for Occidente Pastora.
-In 1998, Mexico City's masher hit .317/~.402/.545, hitting 21 HR but more than tripling his walk total, drawing 53 (13 intentional) as he finally strengthened the OBP element of his game.
+In the postseason he was even better, leading the Tigers to a title with a .482 average, five homers and 23 RBI in 14 games.
+In 1997-1998, Cabrera was the Venezuelan League MVP after a .322 winter (third in the league), 31 runs scored, 35 RBI, 16 doubles (the most) and 8 homers (a 3-way tie for the lead with Magglio Ordonez and Luis Raven) for Occidente Pastora.
+In 1998, Mexico City's masher hit .317/~.402/.545, hitting 21 bombs but more than tripling his walk total, drawing 53 (13 intentional), as he finally strengthened the OBP element of his game.
 His line in the LMB over two years was .316/~.379/.564.

 In 1999, Alex added another country to a baseball travelogue that had already included the Dominican Republic, Venezuela, the United States of America and Mexico.
-That year, Cabrera joined the China Trust Whales and helped power them to the Chinese Professional Baseball League title with 18 homers in the season's 89 games.
-His .325 average was third in the league, 8 points behind the leader, and his 63 runs and 23 doubles were more than any of the other top-10 in average.
+That year, Cabrera joined the China Trust Whales and helped power them to the CPBL title with 18 homers in the season's 89 games.
+His .325 average was third in the league, 8 points behind the leader, and his 63 runs scored and 23 doubles were tops among the league's top 10 hitters.